hoanhan101/gray/_posts/2020-10-13-original-masterpiece.md

 faster, have more time to reflect and improve your pieces.

-Now, the thing is, doing work itself is hard, doing more of it is harder, **doing it consistently is the hardest**.
+Now, the thing is, doing work itself is hard, doing more of it is harder, **doing it consistently is incredibly hard**.
 That's why having a good system to keep you in check frequently as well as keeping track of your work is crucial to your success.
 I've written about system planning and goal setting here if you're interested in [checking it out →](/motion)